threefoldtech/info_grid/src/wiki/tfgrid/farming/farming_toc.md

 # Farming

-This section of the manual covers the essential information concerning ThreeFold Farming.
+This section covers the essential information concerning ThreeFold Farming.

 To farm on the ThreeFold Grid, read the [Farmers tutorials](../../../farmers/farmers.md).